wqking/eventpp/doc/eventdispatcher.md

 `Handle`: the handle type returned by appendListener, prependListener and insertListener.
 A handle can be used to insert a listener or remove a listener.
 To check if a `Handle` is empty, convert it to boolean, *false* is empty. `Handle` is copyable.
 `Callback`: the callback storage type.
 `Event`: the event type.
 The event type must be able to be used as the key in `std::map`, so it must be comparable with `operator <`.
+`FilterHandle`: the handle type returned by appendFilter.
+A filter handle can be used to remove a filter.
+To check if a `FilterHandle` is empty, convert it to boolean, *false* is empty. `FilterHandle` is copyable.

 **Functions**